Richard Gach

-Richard Gach (31 October 1930 - 25 December 1991), born in Itzling (then the municipality Gnigl-Itzling, today district of Salzburg), died in Horn, was an Austrian architect, sketch artist, and watercolorist.
+Richard Gach (31 October 1930 – 25 December 1991) was an Austrian architect, sketch artist, and watercolorist.
 He mainly designed schools for the city of Vienna and was involved in the construction of some residential buildings.

 Biography

 Private

+Richard Gach was born in Itzling (then the municipality Gnigl-Itzling, today district of Salzburg).
 The Gach-Gräff family included several artists.
-Richard Gach married Johanna Henke, daughter of the chemist Richard Henke.
-One of their daughters, Martina Maria Gach, a professor for art, married the artist Helmuth Gräff, and was the mother of the artist Matthias Laurenz Gräff.
+Gach married Johanna Henke, daughter of the chemist Richard Henke.
+One of their daughters, Martina Maria Elisabeth Gach, a professor for art, married the artist Helmuth Gräff, and was the mother of the artist Matthias Laurenz Gräff.
 Gach was a member of the Schlaraffia society under the religious name "Knight of Kamp".
+He died in Horn.

 Professional

 Richard Gach completed the Salzburg HTL for Building Construction and in 1949 he studied architecture at the Academy of Fine Arts Vienna in the class of Lois Welzenbacher.
 As a student he built the scale model for the construction of the Wiener Stadthalle at the request of the architect Roland Rainer.
 During his studies he became friends with architects such as Gustav Peichl, Friedrich Achleitner, Wilhelm Holzbauer, and Hans Puchhammer.
 He graduated in 1955 with a Mag.
 Arch. and began work in the architecture office of Wilhelm Hubatsch, with whom he later won several architectural competitions.